scanoss/integration-sonarqube/README.md

     - No copyleft licenses are found within the codebase.

 Introduction of copyleft components can be tested by adding code to the repository.

-## Policies in Detail

-- **Copyleft**: This policy scans your code for copyleft licenses.
-If no copyleft licenses are identified, the check passes.
-Otherwise, it fails, indicating non-compliance.

 ## How to Use Sonarqube Integration in Your Project

-To use the SCANOSS Sonarqube Example Plugin in your project
+Follow this steps to use the SCANOSS Sonarqube Example Plugin in your project:

 ### Pre-requisites: